 Polymerase chain reaction (PCR) tests that detect active SARS-CoV-2 infection are playing an important role in tracking disease spread, while serological tests that detect antibodies against SARS-CoV-2 are now being used to measure past rates of infection and identify individuals that could be immune to COVID-19.
-However, not all antibodies are created equal and tests that specifically measure antibodies that neutralize SARS-CoV-2 have not been generally available to healthcare providers or patients.
+However, not all antibodies are created equal and tests that specifically detect antibodies that neutralize SARS-CoV-2 have not been generally available to healthcare providers or patients.

+1) Detection of neutralizing antibodies in individuals who have recovered from COVID-19.
 AXIM’s test is different from neutralizing antibody tests currently available because:

 - Patients get their results in just a few minutes

 Currently, ImmunoPass is undergoing human clinical trials.
 In preclinical research, ImmunoPass has already been proven to work with 97.8% accurately in plasma and serum and works on all strains of COVID, so newly-discovered strains will not affect its efficacy.
 ImmunoPass has shown a significantly better statistical correlation with SARS-CoV-2 neutralization assays than the currently available antibody tests.
-Since ImmunoPass agrees well with live virus-based assays, it could serve as an effective low-cost alternative to lab-based assays for monitoring large numbers of vaccine recipients for neutralizing antibodies.
+Since ImmunoPass agrees well with live virus-based assays, it could serve as an effective low-cost alternative to lab-based assays for monitoring large numbers of people for neutralizing antibodies.

 PAIRING DIAGNOSTIC EXPERTISE TO

-Axim Biotech’s rapid diagnostic test can measure rising and falling levels of neutralizing Antibodies (Nabs) longitudinally.
-If neutralizing antibodies fall over time and the virus is still circulating (like influenza), individuals might be advised to receive a booster immunization that will re-elevate protective neutralizing antibodies.
-The company will seek FDA emergency use approval of the device in order to meet the unprecedented demand.
+AXIM Biotech’s rapid diagnostic test can detect neutralizing antibodies.
+Since neutralizing antibodies fall over time and if the virus is still circulating (like influenza), individuals might be advised to know their level of neutralizing antibodies.